Zakir-Ansari/tech-turorials/todo-monorepo-app/README.md

 > Note: There might be a chance that the deployment fails, saying `'nx' is not recognized as an internal or external command`.
 To solve this error, run `npm i nx --save` to install nx in your project.

 You can visit the app, or you can edit the app url in the project settings option.

-In our case, the app is deployed url is: `https://create-todo-nine.vercel.app`  and that is our create-todo app's production url
+In our case, the deployed app url is: `https://create-todo-nine.vercel.app` and that is our create-todo app's production url

 ![](../resources/todo-monorepo-app/vercel-create-todo-deployed-UI.png)

 **Step 5**: Update the environment's remoteUrls for shell app so that, create-todo remoteEntry will be available to our shell-app, once it is deployed.